Floodlight uses activities, tags, and a lookback window to count conversions.

 Once you place a Floodlight tag on your site, the corresponding Floodlight activity will begin recording conversions that include a paid search click, an impression or click on a display ad managed by Search Ads 360, or a Rich Media event.

 However, Search Ads 360 only reports conversions that are attributed to clicks on paid search ads.
-To view conversions attributed to display ads, view-through conversions, as well as paid search ads, pull reports from Campaign Manager 360 (only available if your agency or organization uses Campaign Manager 360, and if your account has been granted access to Campaign Manager 360).
+To view conversions attributed to display ads, view-through conversions (not available for search ads), as well as paid search ads, pull reports from Campaign Manager 360 (only available if your agency or organization uses Campaign Manager 360, and if your account has been granted access to Campaign Manager 360).

 Tracking parameters for measuring Floodlight conversions